Arden Anglican School: Campus

 Arden Anglican College is located on two campuses in the north-western suburbs of Sydney.
-The pre-school and primary School are situated in a bushland setting in Beecroft near Beecroft railway station on Wongala Crescent, while the secondary school is located 200 m from Epping railway station, in the suburb of Epping.
+The preschool and primary school are in Beecroft, while the secondary school is located 200 m from Epping railway station, in the suburb of Epping.

 Curriculum

 The primary school follows a curriculum mandated by the NSW Board of Studies, and where required is tailored to meet the needs of individual students.
 Specialist teachers are used for subjects such as Physical Education (PE), Music, Art, French language, Science, Library, Computer and Problem Solving.

 The secondary school also follows the Board of Studies curriculum.
 In 2008, the first year 12 class completed the NSW Higher School Certificate.

 Co-curriculum

 Sport

 Arden offers sport to all year levels, and students may partake in house and inter school competitions.

 Through Arden's membership of the Junior School Heads Association of Australia, Primary students may represent the school in sports such as athletics, swimming, cross-country, gymnastics, T-ball, softball, minkey (mini hockey), hockey, netball, basketball, rugby, and women's soccer.

 Secondary students may represent Arden in cricket, basketball, soccer (indoor/outdoor), rugby, netball, athletics, cross-country, softball, hockey, in the HZSA (Hills Zone Sports Association).

 Every year there are various sporting events where the three houses (Birnam, Sherwood and Jenolan) compete.
 These events include the swimming carnival, cross-country and athletics carnival.

+Arden has been recently recognized as a leading sports school in the Hillzone sports for 2012.